mtoensing/retroflag-dreamcase-batocera-button/README.md

 - Debounced input (prevents multiple triggers when the button is held).
 - Auto-starts with Batocera via `custom.sh`.

+## Known Bugs
+- Fires only once.
+- Will be overwritten with each update.

 ---

 ## ⚙️ Requirements